 The diesel engine is another hotly debated option.
 With the high cost of diesel at the pump and with today’s strict EPA standards you’d think the diesel would be dead in today’s auto and light truck market, but it hasn’t happened.
 Diesels still provide superior torque, better fuel mileage, and last longer than the typical gas engine (600,000 miles is not uncommon).
 They also hold their value better and have a “coolness” factor associated with them that a gas engine can’t touch.
 Yes, it’s true that the new requirement for diesel exhaust fluid (DEF) adds an additional burden for diesel ownership, but there’s also no denying that today’s diesel engine burns cleaner, is much quieter, and and doesn’t have the smell associated with them that they had in the past.
 The big negative, of course, is the payload loss associated with the heavier engine, so this must be carefully weighed against the positives and your own specific needs.
 Because of this I wouldn’t recommend a diesel for anything less than a one-ton truck.

 Can today’s half-ton pickup truck haul a truck camper?
 The answer is yes, but with several caveats.
 It depends on the truck, the truck’s rated payload, and the size and weight of the camper you have in mind.
-For example, the 2015 Ford F-150 short-bed (154 inch wheelbase), crew cab, two-wheel drive, with the heavy duty payload package, has a rated payload of 2,799 pounds.
-That’s a pretty impressive number even for a gasoline-powered 3/4-ton truck.
-Most half-ton pickup trucks out there, however, have much less payload, usually around 1,600 pounds.
-This reduced payload basically limits you to pop-up truck campers and smaller hard-slide campers like the Lance 650 and the cab-less models like the Northstar Vista.
+For example, a 2022 Ford F-150 crew cab 2WD short-bed model has a rated payload of 1,980 pounds, while a Ford F150 regular cab 2WD long-bed model has a much higher rating of 2,856.
+Most half-ton pickup trucks, however, are rated below 2,000 pounds.
+This reduced payload basically limits you to pop-up truck campers and smaller hard-slide campers like the Lance 650 and Cirrus 620.
 With the exception of the aforementioned Ford F-150, most half-tons will need upgrades to the shock absorbers, spring packs, brakes, and tires, the latter meaning a capacity improvement from the weak passenger tires that came with your truck to a set of good light truck (LT) tires with a load range of either D or E.